catamphetamine/react-phone-number-input/README.md

 ## Android

-There have been some [reports](https://github.com/catamphetamine/react-phone-number-input/issues/59) of non-stock Android keyboards not handling caret positioning properly.
+There have been some [reports](https://github.com/catamphetamine/react-phone-number-input/issues/59) of non-stock Android keyboards not handling caret positioning properly (e.g. Samsung Galaxy S8).
 I don't have such an Android phone at my disposal to debug that issue.

-## Extensions

-This component is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) which is a rewrite of Google's [`libphonenumber`](https://github.com/googlei18n/libphonenumber) library which [doesn't support](http://libphonenumber.appspot.com/phonenumberparser?number=2134445566+ext.+123&country=US) entering phone extensions in "as you type" mode because "as you type" formatter was originally written by Google for the Android OS phone call app where a user doesn't input an extension up-front.
-Also, there's no international standard for some kind of a phone extension separator character so that's another reason.
-So, as it is, "as you type" formatter does not support entering phone extensions, and is unlikely to neither support those in some future nor accept pull requests adding such functionality.

-Currently we live in an age where everyone has a personal mobile phone, even businesses migrate from stationary phones to mobile ones by giving "work mobile phones" to their employees.
-Still, if phone extension input is required (e.g. some kind of a corporate application) one can add a separate hidden field for that which would get expanded manually by a user when he clicks some kind of an "Add extension" link below the phone input or to the right of it.
+You can send me one though (perhaps even donate one).

 ## Validation

 This component is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) which is a rewrite of Google's [`libphonenumber`](https://github.com/googlei18n/libphonenumber) library which [doesn't enforce](http://libphonenumber.appspot.com/phonenumberparser?number=2134445566777&country=US) any validation rules when entering phone numbers in "as you type" mode (e.g. when phone number is too long or too short).

-The rationale is that it's better to not loose a customer just because his phone number is not supported yet (it takes time) by the library.
-If a user inputs an invalid phone number he just looses the formatting feature but is still able to submit the form.
+For the actual phone number validation use [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js): either a loose validation via [`parse(value)`](https://github.com/catamphetamine/libphonenumber-js#parsetext-defaultcountry-options) or a strict validation via [`isValidNumber(value)`](https://github.com/catamphetamine/libphonenumber-js#isvalidnumbernumber-defaultcountry).

+## Autocomplete

+Make sure to wrap a `<Phone/>` into a `<form/>` otherwise autocomplete feature won't work: a user will be selecting his phone number from the list but [nothing will be happening](https://github.com/catamphetamine/react-phone-number-input/issues/101).

 ## Bug reporting